 Denis Johnson was well on his way to cult fame by the time the desperadoes and articulate lowlifes that populate his fiction attracted the attention of Hollywood.
 Over the course of the 90s, in addition to publishing novels and short stories, he worked on a half-dozen screenplays, only one of which (an adaptation of Jim Thompson's A Swell-Looking Babe) was produced.
 Although his star was rising, he was frustrated.

-Director Whitney Blakemore and set designer Robert Whitaker bought the cavernous space on Western near Belmont in 1997 and the Viaduct Theater opened its doors in 1998.
-Since then the venue's hosted successful runs by several off-Loop companies--the House Theater just extended its production of The Terrible Tragedy of Peter Pan on the main stage--but mounting a show of their own didn't become financially viable until this year.
+Director Whitney Blakemore and set designer Robert Whitaker bought the cavernous space on Western near Belmont in 1997, and the Viaduct Theater opened its doors in 1998.
+Since then the venue's hosted successful runs by several off-Loop companies—the House Theatre of Chicago just extended its production of The Terrible Tragedy of Peter Pan on the main stage—but mounting a show of their own didn't become financially viable until this year.
 Fans of Johnson's work, Blakemore and Whitaker were both adapting some of his stories when Blakemore came across the script for Hellhound.
 "It's character driven, the language is exceptional, and it's just really tight," she says.
 "Nothing's artificially pretty in his world."

 In Hellhound, as one character puts it, "everything's either absurd or damning."
 Heads are rolling in the Department of Agriculture (Johnson says his brother's experiences at the FDA got him interested in the workings of bureaucracies), the result of a botched investigation-turned-siege of a jam factory.
 Marigold Cassandra, who may or may not have invited a coworker to lick some of the preserves off her breasts, is on the carpet and washing down pills with airplane-issue bottles of booze.
 Her nemesis, a scalp-hunting superior, is under investigation by an operative named Jack Toast.
 Meanwhile, Marigold's brother Cass, out to save her, is waylaid at a remote Texas motel by a menacing member of a splinter religious sect.
 There's no shortage of talking.